jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/0_Loadcase.typ

 // --------------------------- general load cases --------------------------- //
 The following description of general loads that occur during flight and on ground operations draws primarily from @heinze2023aircraft.
-Aerodynamic forces induced during flight operations, specifically the pressure differentials that generate lift and negative lift forces, constitute a primary category.
+Aerodynamic forces induced during flight operations, specifically the pressure differentials that generate lift and negative lift forces, form a primary category.
 These aerodynamic loads manifest predominantly during dynamic flight maneuvers.
 During coordinated turns, the lift coefficient must exceed the weight-induced load factor to maintain the desired flight path.
 Similarly, the transition from descent to level flight at low altitudes necessitates substantial lift forces that exceed those experienced in steady-state flight conditions.
-Atmospheric perturbations, particularly gust loads, constitute another critical category of aerodynamic forces.
+Atmospheric perturbations, particularly gust loads, pose another critical category of aerodynamic forces.
 These are complemented by control surface-induced loads, where rudder deflections alter the pressure distribution patterns and generate supplementary force components.
 Buffeting represents another important flight phenomenon, characterized by highly non-linear dynamic and fluctuating loads that cause noticeable vibrations in the aircraft structure.
 This phenomenon can occur in various flight conditions: during transonic flight, at high angles of attack, when flying through vortices, when encountering wake turbulence, or due to shock wave oscillations (fluctuating shock location) in transonic conditions @Caruana2005.
 Additional aerodynamic loads can arise from complex flow interactions, especially in regions such as the wing-fuselage junction.

 Beyond aerodynamic loads, inertial forces constitute another significant load category.
 These forces arise whenever the aircraft or its components experience acceleration or deceleration.
 This comprises all phases of operation including takeoff acceleration, landing deceleration, and general flight maneuvers.